-Prior to the commencement of the external audit engagement, Audit Plan with audit approach, areas of audit emphasis, scope of audit, fraud considerations and the risk of management override, internal control considerations, involvement of Internal Audit, terms and conditions for audit engagements, significant events, communication with management, engagement team, reporting requirement, audit timeline and deliverables were presented by the external auditors to the Audit Committee for review.
+Prior to the commencement of the external audit engagement, Audit Plan with audit approaches, areas of audit emphasis, independence declaration, internal control considerations, involvement of internal audit and others, audit timeline and deliverables, proposed audit fees, responsibilities of directors and auditors, consideration of Covid-19 pandemic impact on audit and implications for the audit report and updates on the development of accounting standards was presented by the external auditors to the Audit Committee for review.
 Upon completion of the audit engagement, the external auditors present its report on significant audit findings, internal control deficiencies and status of audit to the Audit Committee.

-It is the policy of the Audit Committee to meet with the external auditors to discuss their audit plan, audit findings and the Group's financial statements.
+It is the policy of the Audit Committee to meet with the external auditors to discuss their audit plan, audit findings and the Company's financial statements.
 In addition, the external auditors are invited to attend the Annual General Meeting of the Company and are available to answer shareholders' questions on the conduct of the statutory audit and the preparation and contents of their audit report.

-During the financial year, the Audit Committee undertook an annual assessment of the suitability and independence of the existing external auditors in accordance to the "Policies and Procedures to Assess the Suitability and Independence of and the Provision of Non-Audit Service by the External Auditor".
+During the financial year under review, Audit Committee undertook an annual assessment of the suitability and independence of the existing external auditors in accordance with the "Policies and Procedures to Assess the Suitability and Independence of and the Provision of Non-Audit Service by the External Auditor".
 The criteria used for the annual assessment on the suitability of the external auditors for appointment and reappointment are disclosed in Practice 8.3 of the CG Report.
-Additionally, through the Audit Plan and Audit Result submitted by the external auditors and written confirmation provided during the Audit Committee meetings, the external auditors of the Company confirmed in writing on their independence and objectivity for the audit engagement for the financial year ended 31 December 2019 in accordance with the By-Laws of the Malaysian Institute of Accountants.
+Additionally, through the Audit Plan and Audit Result submitted by the external auditors and written confirmation provided during the Audit Committee meetings, the external auditors of the Company confirmed on their independence and objectivity for the audit engagement for the financial year ended 31 December 2020 in accordance with the By-laws of the Malaysian Institute of Accountants.